nycmeshnet/nycmesh-support-bot/mesh-database-client/README.md

 - Install with PyPi: `pip install mesh-database-client`
 - include a .env file with the credentials from .env-example.
 Any envrionnment variables will also be loaded (picking up variables from a user supplied .env).

 ## Deploying
 - `pip install twine`
 - `twine upload dist/*`

+## Updating packages
+[pipreqs](https://pypi.org/project/pipreqs/) can be used to update packages.

+## Testing
+Testing uses Pytest.
+A `.env` file with all values in the `Sheets database` section is required.

+### Testing Database
+The .env file contains the id of a testing database.
+Although sensitive user content has been removed we should keep it secret until we consult with the original database creators.
+Addresses (without appartment number) have been left in since they are already public on the map and add useful context.
+All tests (public code) use fully anonymized values/rows.